mhinz/vim-tree/README.md

 arguments that will simply be added to the default, so `:Tree -a` will run `tree -n -F --dirsfirst --noreport -a`.

-Tip: For huge directories you might want to set a limit, e.g. `:Tree -L 3`.

 Use <kbd>?</kbd> in the tree buffer to get a list of all mappings.

+A few tips:

+- For huge directories you might want to set a limit, e.g. `:Tree -L 3`.
+- If many files have spaces in their names, `:Tree -Q` might provide more readable output.

 ## Customization